 The Federal Reserve is the central bank of the United States.

-The Federal Reserve often referred to as the Fed, is an independent entity that was established by Congress in 1913.
+The Federal Reserve often referred to as the Fed, is an independent entity that was established by Congress on December 23, 1913.

 Prior to the Fed’s inception, the U.S. did not have a formal organization for examining and implementing monetary policy.

 The Federal Reserve is actually a group of entities, known as the Federal Reserve System, with 12 regional central banks located in major cities across the US.

 The framers of the Federal Reserve Act purposely rejected the concept of a single central bank.